 I have lived within a 15-minute drive of the Great Salt Lake for most of my life.
 To many, the lake is stinky, wasteland full of insects and mud.
 To some, it’s a source of income through mineral extraction, out of sight and out of mind from laws and regulations.
 To the Nɨwɨ (Goshute) people, this is an ancestral home.
 To me, it is an ecological wonder, the likes of which are only found in a few places around the globe.
 The Inland Sea has long been a source of inspiration for writers and artists, like Alfred Lambourne who lived in solitude on the Sea’s Gunnison island for a year in 1895-1896.

-Hundreds of thousands of pioneers moved west to conquer and colonize the Great Basin.
+Hundreds of thousands of pioneers, my ancestors moved west to conquer and colonize the Great Basin.
 Within a few decades, they had found that the Inland Sea had financial potential through mineral extraction.

 The Inland Sea would become diked off into hundreds of smaller ponds to moderate the salinity and content of other minerals.
 In this way, the extraction companies could pump water in and out of their leased compartments of the lake, using evaporation ponds to remove the minerals they wanted before returning the brine water back to the main body of water.